ksator/underlay-protocols-comparison/README.md

     - IPv6 link-local address is automatically configured
     - The IPv6 link-local address of the remote end is discovered via IPv6’s Neighbor Discovery Router Advertisement protocol
   - EBGP peers address are not configured
-    - EBGP uses the discovered IPv6 link-local address of the remote end
+    - On leaves, BGP uses the discovered IPv6 link-local address of the remote end (spines)
+    - On spines, BGP is configured with listen range
   - IPv4 NLRI advertisement with an IPv6 Next Hop
   - Routing of an IPv4 packet over a IPv6 network
 - [OSPF](inventories/ospf)